 Step 2: Fill up on fuel out-of-town.
 Although gas locations around a single neighborhood will typically be priced within a cent of one another, you could save several dollars at the pump in a different town.

 Broadening a gas search that much doesn't make sense unless you already have business in the other town, but if you find yourself leaving your area frequently enough, the money you'll save from tactically planned fill-ups can really add up over time.

 If you want to stick locally, GasBuddy also shows the average price of gas in your city; if your nearest station is higher than that, it stands to reason you won't have to drive much further to get a slightly better deal.

 Step 3: Factor in the exchange rate if you’re going between countries.
 There can be a significant fuel price difference across national borders.
 If you're going up through to Canada on a trip, for example, it's a good idea to check the prices on both sides.

-Part 3 of 3 How to maximize your gas usage
+How to maximize your gas usage

 Step 1: Buy your gas at night.
 If at all possible, you should get your gas at night, particularly during hot Summers.

 Gas is sold by volume, and will expand or condense depending on the temperature.
 You’ll also spare yourself from the potential traffic of busy daytime hours.

 Step 2: Get a full tank of gas when possible.
 Provided you can afford it, fill your tank to the max whenever you see a particularly good deal.